alpinejs/alpine/packages/docs/src/en/essentials/events.md

 <a name="dispatching-custom-events"></a>
 ## Dispatching custom events

 In addition to listening for browser events, you can dispatch them as well.
-This is extremely useful for communicating with other Alpine components or event in tools outside of Alpine itself.
+This is extremely useful for communicating with other Alpine components or triggering event in tools outside of Alpine itself.

 Alpine exposes a magic helper called `$dispatch` for this: